-General information regarding stays abroad can be obtained from the TU Berlin International Office (study abroad) and from the Career Service (internships abroad).
-For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the Faculty of Electrical Engineering and Computer Science study abroad section.
+For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the Faculty of Electrical Engineering and Computer Science studying abroad section (currently in German).
 Staff are available to help you prepare for your stay abroad as well as provide support during your time abroad.

 Building on the bachelor’s degree, the master’s program in Information Systems Management equips you with detailed knowledge and advanced skills regarding the methods, approaches, and technologies of business informatics as well as computer science and economics.
 In addition to preparing you for your professional duties, the aim of the program is also to enable you to undertake academic work in the field of information systems management.
 You deepen your technical knowledge and gain an insight into current research topics in the various fields involved, with seminars, projects, and the master’s thesis all very closely linked to the latest research work.